igormidev/igormidev/README.md

 # Hi!
 Nice to meet you, I'm igor.

-I'm a mid-level fullstack developer who specializes in dart using the language both on the backend with shelf and on the front with flutter.
+I'm a dart/flutter fullstack developer who specializes in dart using the language both on the backend with shelf and on the front with flutter framework.

 <div style="display: inline_block"><br>
   <img align="center" alt="Igor-Flutter" height="27" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/flutter/flutter-original.svg"> My flutter stacks: